Corona (song): Commercial performance

 In March 2020, "Corona" was among countless previously released songs with titles and lyrical themes about the world ending or human survival, prompting an increase in sales and streaming.
 This increase occurred as populations adjusted to life in self-quarantine during the worldwide coronavirus (COVID-19) pandemic.
 The gains "Corona" experienced included a 70% rise in digital song sales and a 26% increase in total on-demand U.S. streams to 63,000.
 The following week, "Corona" rose 95% in U.S. streams to 122,000 for the tracking week ending March 19.
-Additionally, the song also re-entered LyricFind's U.S. ranking at number 9 for the tracking week running March 9–15.
-The chart ranks fastest momentum-gaining tracks in lyric-search queries and usages in the United States and globally as provided by LyricFind.

 Legacy

 In the 2000s, "Corona" became world-famous as the theme song of the MTV reality television series Jackass.
 The song was immortalized on the stunt show, which used its trademark opening guitar riff.
 In the series, stuntmen subject themselves to life-threatening tests of courage and self-harm.
 Watt said the royalty money that the band received from the song's use in Jackass was used to aid Boon's father, who was ill with emphysema.

-Canadian singer-songwriter Ford Pier claimed the songwriting approach for "Great Western" from his debut studio album Meconium was inspired by "Corona."
+Canadian singer-songwriter Ford Pier claimed the songwriting approach for "Great Western" from his debut studio album Meconium was inspired by "Corona".
 He stated, "I had a desire to try to write a song in that style favoured by your journeyman singer-songwriters of pseudo-literary inclination where an ancillary detail or object within the narrative is selected to be the symbolic fulcrum of the whole thing. ...
 'Corona' by the Minutemen would have been a touchstone in this approach."

 Cover versions

-Arizona indie rock band Calexico performed a cover of "Corona" during a concert at Newport Folk Festival in Newport, Rhode Island; their cover version was included on the playlist "COVID Quarantine Dance Party" by musician Lo Bradley.
+Arizona indie rock band Calexico performed a cover of "Corona" during a concert at the 2013 Newport Folk Festival in Newport, Rhode Island; their cover version was included on the playlist "COVID Quarantine Dance Party" by musician Lo Bradley.
 "Corona" was among many popular songs found in most quarantine-themed playlists.